 Small shallow lakes surrounded by rich fens, tamarack swamps, spruce and mixed woods.

 The Rocky-Crimson trail, a single track biking/hiking trail between Crimson Lake and Hwy 11, is well maintained.
 Access points to trail are on Hwy 11, at Twin Lakes and at Crimson Lake.
-A 10km trail encircles Crimson Lake and there are other well-mapped trails through and around the campgrounds.
+A 10-km trail encircles Crimson Lake and there are other well-mapped trails through and around the campgrounds.

-Spruce Grouse, Common Loon, American Bittern, Sandhill Crane, Greater Yellowlegs, Northern Pygmy Owl, Boreal Owl, American Three-toed Woodpecker, Western Tanager.
+Spruce Grouse, Common Loon, American Bittern, Sandhill Crane, Greater Yellowlegs, Northern Pygmy Owl, Boreal Owl, American Three-toed WoodpeckerOlive-sided Flycatcher, Western Tanager.

 The Red Deer River Naturalists are not liable for any injury or damage whatsoever caused to yourself or others by using this guide.

-More birds will be seen in the spring and summer seasons but all locations will have some winter birds.
+More birds will be seen in the spring and summer seasons, but all locations will have some winter birds.
 Typical and common species can be expected for each habitat described.
-Large deep lakes typically attract migrating waterfowl (ducks, swans, and geese).
+Large deep lakes typically attract migrating waterfowl, (ducks, swans, and geese).
 Notable Species are species of special interest that have been recently recorded in or near the area.